canquillo09/InfoSec-Glossary/README.md

 Defense-in-Depth (DiD) - Information security strategy integrating people, technology, and operations capabilities to establish variable barriers across multiple layers and dimensions of the organization.<br></br>
 Demilitarized Zone (DMZ) - A perimeter network or screened subnet separating an internal network that is more trusted from an external network that is less trusted.<br></br>
 Denial of Service (DoS) - The prevention of authorized access to resources or the delaying of time-critical operations.<br></br>
+Deny by Default - To block all inbound and outbound traffic that has not been expressly permitted by firewall policy.<br></br>
 Digital Signature Algorithm (DSA) - An asymmetric cryptographic algorithm that produces a digital signature in the form of a pair of large numbers.
 The signature is computed using rules and parameters such that the identity of the signer and the integrity of the signed data can be verified.<br></br>
 Digital Signature Standard (DSS) - The US Government standard that specifies the Digital Signature Algorithm (DSA), which involves asymmetric cryptography.<br></br>
 Disaster Recovery Plan (DRP) - A written plan for processing critical applications in the event of a major hardware or software failure or destruction of facilities.<br></br>